How to discard your local changes in Git example

 Git reset doesn’t discard all local changes

-The git reset –hard command will revert uncommitted changes that exist in files that have been added to the index, whether those files are newly created files, or files that were added to the index in the past and have been edited since the last commit.
-However, if any new files have been created in the Git repository that have never been added to the index, these files will remain in the project folder after the hard reset.
-To remove these files, the git clean -fxd command is needed.
+The git reset –hard command reverts uncommitted changes that exist in files that have been added to the index,.
+This includes files that are newly created files, or files that were previously added to the index and edited since the last commit.

 App Architecture